 I recently wrote a post about how I hate listening to people complain about mediocrity when there is so much opportunity out there and in response a fellow personal finance blogger/entrepreneur left a comment about a new side hustle he was starting up.
 So I asked if he would take my readers through the creation of his recently created side hustle.

 This post was written by the Car Negotiation Coach.
-Try out his car buying advice app and start thinking about how to start your own side hustle.

 As Evan has mentioned many times, anyone can start a side business to earn extra income.
 It just takes a little initiative.